How Often Should You Schedule CCTV Drain Inspections?

 Italicized the company name.

-How often do CCTV drainage inspections take place?
+How often should CCTV drainage inspections take place?

-How long will an CCTV drain inspection last?
+How long does a CCTV drain inspection last?

 Additional Information